tom125813/mc-customrecipes/README.md

 # CustomRecipes
 An open-source minecraft plugin which allows admins to create custom items with ease.
 It comes with an additonal menu which displays all craftable custom items and displays their crafting format.

+> **Not finished**: Commands & API does not currently work - plugin functions correctly, however.

 ## Usage
 | Commands                                            | Functionality
 |-----------------------------------------------------|------------------------------------------------|